-Welcome to a three part lunch seminar series on the Environmental and Climate Humanities this spring 2023, starting February 9!
+Welcome to a three part lunch seminar series on the Environmental and Climate Humanities this autumn 2023, starting September 21!

 A collaboration between CEMUS, Centre for Environment and Development Studies, Uppsala University and SLU, CRS, Centre for Multidisciplinary Research on Religion and Society, Uppsala University, and Sofia Oreland, Department of Theology, Uppsala University.